ronnieholm/FSharp-onion-architecture-sample/README.md

 # Scrum clean architecture sample

-Proof of concept F# clean architecture sample.

 Focus is on applying functional constructs over cluing together libraries and frameworks.
-Instead of .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, Respawn, we use mostly functions.
+Instead of the .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, and Respawn, and a migration tool, the sample implements simple alternatives.

 The sample is an imperative shell, functional core with the following features:

-- REST API adhering to the [Zalando API guidelines](https://opensource.zalando.com/restful-api-guidelines/) with JWTs impmenting role-based security.
+- REST API adhering to the [Zalando API guidelines](https://opensource.zalando.com/restful-api-guidelines/) with JWTs supporting role-based security.
-- A simple identity provider to issue, renew, and inspect JWTs accepted by itself.
+- A simple identity provider to issue, renew, and inspect JWTs accepted by the service.
-- Command Query Responsibility Segregation (CQRS) entries to application layer.
+- Command Query Responsibility Segregation (CQRS) access to the application layer.
-- Integration tests with the ability to stub out any dependency.
+- Integration tests with the ability to fake any dependency.
 - ASP.NET health checks for memory and database.
-- Database migration and data seeding support.
+- Support for database migration and data seeding.
 - [Architecture Decision
   Records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)
-  under `docs/architecuture` covering many trade-off.
+  under `docs/architecuture`.

-The Scrum domain was chosen because it offers sufficient complexity and because everyone is familiar with it.
-Most aspects of the application is illustrated using the concept of stories and tasks only.
+The Scrum domain is chosen because it offers sufficient complexity and because everyone is familiar with it.
+Though most aspects of the application is illustrated using the concept of stories and tasks only.

-`Domain.fs`, `Application.fs`, and `IntegrationTest.fs` is where F# shines.
+Where F# shines is in `Domain.fs`, `Application.fs`, and `IntegrationTest.fs`.
-`Integration.fs` and and `Program.fs` are similar in nature to many C# applications.
+As for `Integration.fs` and `Program.fs`, these are similar in nature to many C# applications.

 ## Building and testing

-If not already present, running the tests or the web app automatically creates the SQLite databases.
-They're to be found in the Git root as `scrum_web.sqlite` and `scrum_test.sqlite`.
+Running the tests or the web app automatically creates the SQLite databases.
+They're found in the Git root as `scrum_web.sqlite` and `scrum_test.sqlite`.

     $ dotnet build
     $ dotnet test
     $ dotnet run --project src/Scrum

-The API supports the following endpoints:
+The API supports the following operations:

 ```bash